-- Students may be disqualified from team or individual competitive events, CTSO picnic, and/or removal from office if he/she receives five or more consecutive days of any form of suspension or five disciplinary reports resulting in a form of suspension. - Students may also be disqualified from continuing competition if they violated rules on a field trip or competitive event. - Students may appeal disqualification or removal to the Recognition/Attendance Team following these procedures: - Step 1: Written letter given to the team Chair for review. - Step 2: If denied, may request a formal presentation to the team which will also include the instructor and the lead Career and Technical Student Organization advisor.
+- Students may be disqualified from team or individual competitive events, chapter social events, and/or removal from office if he/she receives five or more consecutive days of any form of suspension or five disciplinary reports resulting in a form of suspension. - Students may also be disqualified from continuing competition if they violated rules on a field trip or competitive event. - Students may appeal disqualification or removal by following these procedures: - Step 1: Written letter given to the appeal team chair for review. - Step 2: If denied, may request a formal presentation to the team which will also include the instructor and the lead Career and Technical Student Organization advisor.